anantshri1/graph_neural_nets_rl/README.md

 **Edge construction — k-nearest neighbours**

-We connect each planet to its k=4 nearest neighbours (by current Euclidean distance).
-Always connect to the sun node — but for now let's keep it simple: planet nodes only, k=4 edges.
-We can add the sun node later when we do the full GNN policy.
+Each planet connects to its k=4 nearest neighbours by current Euclidean distance, bidirectionally.
+So if planet A is a neighbour of planet B, we add both A→B and B→A. Total edges: `2 × N × K`.

 **Edge features — what flows along edges**